Danmamaz/Longinus-The-Weight-of-Forgiveness/README.md

 <div align="center">

-*Longinus: The Weight of Forgiveness — © 2026 Danylo Mamaza.
+*Longinus: The Weight of Forgiveness — © 2026 Danylo Lytvyn.
 All rights reserved.*

 </div>